-When the TSB41BA3B is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
-For each unused port, the preferred method is for the port to be forced to the 1394a-only mode (data-strobe-only mode, DS), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals can be connected to the suggested normal termination network.
-The TPA+ and TPA- terminals of an unused port can be left unconnected.
+When the TSB41BA3D is used without one or more of the ports brought out to a connector, the twisted-pair terminals of the unused ports must be terminated for reliable operation.
+For each unused port, the preferred method is for the port to be forced to the 1394a-only mode (data-strobe-only mode, DS), then the TPB+ and TPB- terminals can be tied together and then pulled to ground; or the TPB+ and TPB- terminals of an unused port can be left unconnected.
 The TPBIAS#SD# terminal can be left unconnected.